‘Achieving great things through learning and growing together in a love-filled Christian family’

-At St Barnabas Primary School we are passionate about reading and writing.
-We aim to develop a love of reading for pleasure and children are given plenty of opportunities to read across the curriculum.
+At St Barnabas we are passionate about reading and writing.
+We aim to develop a love of reading for pleasure and children are given plenty of opportunities to read and write across the curriculum.

 Phonics sessions are taught daily in Foundation Stage and Key Stage 1.
-They follow ‘Letters and Sounds’ and teach children the Jolly Phonics actions and songs to help them learn the phonemes.
+They follow the order of ‘Letters and Sounds’ and teach children the Jolly Phonics actions and songs to help them learn the phonemes in a way that caters for all learning styles.
 They are taught following a six phase programme and follow the same lesson structure each day for 20 minutes.
-Children are regularly assessed and are streamed into different ability groups.
-Daily phonics intervention groups also take place daily throughout school using ‘Rapid Phonics’ for children who require extra phonics support.
-All phonics sessions follow the same four part teaching sequence.
+All phonics sessions follow the same four part teaching sequence:

 •Revisit and review- where previously taught sounds are revised.